FAQ

 What don't you store?

 Emails, passwords, IP addresses, browser fingerprints, tracking cookies.
-We use Plausible for cookieless analytics — it doesn't collect personal data or track individuals.
+We use Plausible for cookieless analytics.
+Our dashboard is public.

 Can I delete my data?

 Yes.
-Email us at feedback@bubbles.town and we'll remove all your votes and your handle from our database.
+Email feedback@bubbles.town and we'll remove your votes, follows, and handle from the database.

 Do you use cookies?

 One session cookie to keep you logged in.
-It's httpOnly, secure, and expires when you close your browser.
-No tracking cookies, no third-party cookies, no cookie banners.
+It's httpOnly, secure, and expires after 30 days.
+No tracking cookies, no cookie banners.

 Is it open source?